 Primitive specific operation after Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed ".
 See clause 7.2.2.2.

+If the Originator provides a value for periodicInterval the Hosting CSE shall check that the periodicIntervalDelta has a value less than or equal to (periodicInterval/2), if not the Hosting CSE shall return the response primitive with a Response Status Code indicating “BAD_REQUEST”.
+If the Originator provides a value for periodicInterval and does not set the periodicIntervalDelta, the Hosting CSE shall set the periodicIntervalDelta according to local policy.

 In the case that the periodicInterval attribute is set and missingDataDetect is true, the Hosting CSE shall monitor the Time Series Data based on its periodicInterval.
 The monitoring shall start upon creation of the first <timeSeriesInstance>.
-The Hosting CSE shall consider an expected <timeSeriesInstance> to be missing when the amount of time equal to missingDataDetectTimer has passed after its expected dataGenerationTime.
+The Hosting CSE shall consider an expected <timeSeriesInstance> to be missing when the amount of time equal to missingDataDetectTimer has passed after its expected dataGenerationTime as defined in TS-0001 [6] clause 10.2.4.29.

 When the Hosting CSE detects a missing data point, the dataGenerationTime of the missing data point is inserted into the missingDataList attribute and the missingDataCurrentNr shall be increased by one.
 When the missingDataCurrentNr exceeds the missingDataMaxNr, the oldest dataGenerationTime shall be removed from missingDataList to enable the insertion of the new missing data point information and missingDataCurrentNr shall be set to the value of missingDataMaxNr.